-Amounts restricted include paid-in capital and statutory reserve funds, as determined pursuant to the PRC GAAP, totaling approximately RMB28,925,817,000, or 15% of the Company's total consolidated net assets, as of December 31, 2020.
+Amounts restricted include paid-in capital, additional paid-in capital and statutory reserve funds, as determined pursuant to the PRC GAAP, totaling approximately RMB46,420 million, or 22% of the Company's total consolidated net assets, as of December 31, 2021.
 Except for the above, there is no other restriction on the use of proceeds generated by the Company's subsidiaries and consolidated VIEs to satisfy any obligations of the Company.

-37 Dividends
+38 Dividends

-No dividends had been paid or declared by the Company for the year ended December 31, 2020, nor has any dividend been proposed since December 31, 2020 (2019:nil).
+No dividends had been paid or declared by the Company for the year ended December 31, 2021 (2019 and 2020: nil and nil), nor has any dividend been proposed since December 31, 2021.

-38 Subsequent Events
+39 Subsequent Events